FRRouting/frr/doc/user/bgp.rst

 .. index:: import vrf VRFNAME
 .. clicmd:: import vrf VRFNAME

-   Enables direct importation of VRF routes to another VRF.
-The RD and RT are auto derived and are not needed for VRF - VRF route leaking.
+   Shortcut syntax for specifying automatic leaking from vrf VRFNAME to the current VRF using the VPN RIB as intermediary.
+The RD and RT are auto derived and should not be specified explicitly for either the source or destination VRF's.

+   This shortcut syntax mode is not compatible with the explicit `import vpn` and `export vpn` statements for the two VRF's involved.
+   The CLI will disallow attempts to configure incompatible leaking modes.

 .. index:: no import vrf VRFNAME
 .. clicmd:: no import vrf VRFNAME

-   Disables direct VRF to VRF route leaking.
+   Disables automatic leaking from vrf VRFNAME to the current VRF using the VPN RIB as intermediary.

 .. _displaying-bgp-information: